 Closed lenses recessed covers with slots under the belt.

 Let us turn to the eyepieces.
 Ocular lenses are convex, large (diameter 24 mm).
 The coating is green, blue, purple.
 Eye relief is very large and is 20 mm, which makes it possible to make observations with glasses.
 The eyecup on the outside is rubber, inside is plastic, the adjustment is carried out by rotating with clicks and fixation; they are moving to 11 mm.
-The field of view of the eyepieces is about 52 degrees.
+Meashured field of view of the eyepieces is 52 degrees.
 Interpupillary distance is adjustable from 56 to 72 mm.
 Diopter adjustment – on the right eyepiece, the ring is tight and accidentally knock it down.
 Focusing is soft and smooth.
 Plastic drum, diameter 31 mm.

 Exit pupils are round.
 When viewed from a certain distance on the eyepiece, one can see a parasitic illumination on the side of the exit pupil.
 When observing, it does not interfere at all.
+However, there is also a light ring around the exit pupil – poor blackening.

 The ocular covers are short and tend to fly off.
 Perhaps, later I will make more “deep” covers.